 For breakfast he was planning on eating some leftover cake from Bill’s 41st birthday.
 As he bounded up the stairs, the theme song from Seinfeld popped up in his ears.
 He slipped past the front desk and into the breakroom and grabbed the cake box.
 It was empty.
 The dramatic music from Young Frankenstein played.

-His delivery truck had been loaded by the warehouse guys and as he leapt into, he heard Ride of the Valkyrie playing dramatically, swelling his chest with exuberance.
+His delivery truck had been loaded by the warehouse guys and as he leapt into the driver’s seat, he heard Ride of the Valkyrie playing dramatically, swelling his chest with exuberance.
 This continued for two minutes before fading into a montage of Beatles intros that started with Glass Onion and ended with Lucy in the Sky with Diamonds as he began slowing down to verify his address.

 As he parked the delivery truck and opened the door, it began automatically buzzing a warning that the key was still in the ignition, but all Tom could hear was the twittering of the birds.
 This early feature of the programming had been left unchanged except that the sound transfer device had been supplemented to include the buzzing and hissing.
 When he rung the buzzer of his girlfriend’s apartment, he heard birds and when the air brakes of a parking bus kicked in, it was a flock of birds.